-► The Artus implant for the treatment of moderate to severe urinary incontinence:
+• The Artus implant for the treatment of moderate to severe urinary incontinence:

 The Artus implant is an implantable electro-mechanical artificial sphincter that targets moderate to severe urinary incontinence.
 Artus is an adjustable ring implanted around the bladder neck that controls, by optimised pressure, the opening and closing of the patient's urethra.
 This ring is controlled by an electromechanical control unit implanted in the abdomen and whose expected battery life is more than ten years.
 The patient can open or close their urethra at will using a simple remote control to ensure simplicity, efficiency, comfort and discretion.
 Artus closely respects the physiology of the urinary sphincter, thereby seeking to limit the risks of vascular complications and tissue erosions in the urethra.
 The inability to control the normal functioning of the bladder has major consequences for the quality of life, mental health and social life of patients and their families.
-Currently, the consequences of urinary incontinence are mainly treated by the use of adult diapers, sales of which are expected to represent an annual market of \$28.7 billion in 2025.
+Currently, the consequences of urinary incontinence are mainly treated by the use of adult diapers, sales of which are expected to represent an annual market of \$28.7 billion in 20253.
 Medical devices used in the treatment of moderate to severe incontinence are mainly the surgical implantation of strips, neurostimulators or artificial urinary sphincters.
 For the latter, the Boston Scientific AMS 800 (hydraulic artificial sphincter for which the model currently marketed dates from 1987) is the main medical device authorised for the treatment of men in Europe and the United States and for the treatment of women only in France.
 Affluent Medical believes that these treatments are not sufficiently effective, or cause significant discomfort for the patient.
 Artus meets all the recommendations for an ideal artificial sphincter established by an international group of urologists (ease of use, simplicity, everyday comfort, adaptation of the pressure on the urethra, robustness, all associated costs)4.

-Artus was the subject of a successful feasibility study in 2018 and is due to launch a pilot study followed immediately by a pivotal study in 2022 with a view to obtaining CE marking in the second half of 2024 for marketing in 2024, a specific clinical development will also be carried out for women with a study planned for 2023 with CE marking in the second half of 2025 as well as its marketing.
-In parallel with the studies carried out in Europe, Affluent Medical intends to launch a clinical study in the United States, alone or with a local partner, in the second half of 2023 to register the device with the FDA and marketing in 2025.
+Artus was the subject of a successful feasibility study in 2018 and launched clinical activities in 2022 with a view to submitting a CE marking application at the end of 2024 for marketing at the end of 2025, a specific clinical development will also be carried out for women with a study scheduled for the 1st half of 2024 with an application for CE marking at the end of 2025 and marketing in 2026.
+In parallel with the studies carried out in Europe, Affluent Medical intends to launch a clinical study in the United States, alone or with a local partner, in 2024 to register the device with the FDA in 2025 and begin marketing in 2026.